-Artificial trees and decorations can gather mould and dust while they're in the garage, loft or spare room.
-Here’s a few things you can do to cut your risk of getting asthma symptoms if you have an artificial tree:
+Artificial/fake trees and decorations can gather mould and dust while they're in the garage, loft or spare room.
+Here are a few things you can do to cut your risk of getting asthma symptoms if you have an artificial tree:

 - Wipe down your artificial tree and decorations with a damp cloth to remove the dust.

 - When you pack the tree and decorations away, use plastic bags and boxes so they're less likely to collect dust.

 “We wrap our decorations in tissue paper and seal them in a suitcase so no dust can get in while they’re in storage” - Asthma and Christmas survey respondent.